boostercloud/booster/docs/README.md

 ### Booster examples

+In the [examples directory](https://github.com/boostercloud/booster/tree/main/docs/examples) you can find some example apps you can check.

 ## Frequently Asked Questions

 **1.- When deploying my application in AWS for the first time, I got an error saying _"StagingBucket <your app name>-toolkit-bucket already exists"_**

 When you deploy a Booster application to AWS, an S3 bucket needs to be created to upload the application code.
 Booster names that bucket using your application name as a prefix.
 In AWS, bucket names must be unique _globally_, so if there is another bucket in the world with exactly the same name as the one generated for your application, you will get this error.

-The solution is to change your application name in the configuration file so that the bucket name is unique.
+The solution is to **change your application name in the configuration file so that the bucket name is unique.**